snapframework/snap-website/templates/docs/tutorials/heist.md

-Splices that you write must have the type `mySplice :: Splice m` where m is the monad of your choice (usually Snap).  `Splice m` is a type synonym for `TemplateMonad m Template`.
-The `getParamNode` function is a TemplateMonad computation that lets you get the contents of the splice node.
+Splices that you write must have the type `mySplice :: Splice m` where m is the monad of your choice (usually Snap).  `Splice m` is a type synonym for `HeistT m Template`.
+The `getParamNode` function is a HeistT computation that lets you get the contents of the splice node.
 You can then do any processing you want using functionality provided by [xmlhtml](http://hackage.haskell.org/package/xmlhtml).